Skarsnik/QUsb2snes/README.md

 ### Serial configuration (Linux)

-To make your sd2snes device work, you will need to set some tty setting
+If your device does not work out of the box, you can try the following command to set some tty settings

 `stty -F /dev/ttyACM0 0:0:cbd:0:3:1c:7f:15:4:5:40:0:11:13:1a:0:12:f:17:16:0:0:0:0:0:0:0:0:0:0:0:0:0:0:0:0`